cabarius/ToyBox/ToyBox/README.txt

 Ver 1.3.3
     (ArcaneTrixter) Added an experimental "Large Player Armies" toggle to the Crusade tab, which will enable players to have up to 14 units in their army.
 This might have unintended side effects if reloading a game with large armies without this setting enabled.
+    (ArcaneTrixter) Added Kineticist class cheats to gather power with hands full and to allow additional burn reduction.
     (ArcaneTrixter) Enabled initial parameterized feat support.
 Ver 1.3.2
     Enemy armies no longer speed up with movement speed multiplier.
 Only your armies become speedsters ^_^